 Practical Aspects of Procrastination in Business

 If you own a company your procrastination helps to create the job description for your next hire.
 Take a couple of weeks and write down everything you’ve been procrastinating on.
 Then turn the list into a partial job description for the new person.
 Presents are like that, sometimes you give and sometimes you receive.
 This process works well for delegation too.
-Go through he list with a mind to offloading all the stuff you can’t rely on yourself to get done in a timely manner.
+Go through the list with a mind to offloading all the stuff you can’t rely on yourself to get done in a timely manner.

 Procrastination in business also identifies blockages in your company’s development.
 Chances are good that the items on your list don’t play to your strengths.
-Chances are even better that if the tasks get done your business will improve.
-This might apply to a challenging conversation with a difficult employee, making sales calls, getting the paperwork organized, developing systems for your company, creating a marketing plan, or perhaps even holding that long overdue staff meeting.
+Chances are even better than if the tasks get done your business will improve.
+This might apply to a challenging conversation with a difficult employee, making sales calls, getting the paperwork organized, developing systems for your company, creating a marketing plan, or perhaps even holding that long-overdue staff meeting.
 These are all good things to have completed.
 Serious presents waiting to be opened.

 That being said there are some things that you have to do for yourself.
 These are the things you just can’t or shouldn’t pass off to somebody else.
 If you get the rest of the items off of your list then getting the remaining hard bits done is easier.